 On April 27, 2009, the Company entered into a settlement agreement with the Distributor Plaintiffs in these actions.
-The settlement agreement provided for, among other things, the payment by the Company of \$45,000 in exchange for a release by all potential class members of the direct purchaser claims under federal antitrust laws related to the products and acts enumerated in the complaint, and a dismissal of the case with prejudice, insofar as it relates to direct purchaser claims.
-The release would not cover potential class members that affirmatively opt out of the settlement.
-On September 30, 2010, the court issued an order denying a motion to approve the settlement agreement, ruling that the Hospital Plaintiffs, and not the Distributor Plaintiffs, are the direct purchasers entitled to pursue damages under the federal antitrust laws for certain sales of BD products.
-The settlement agreement currently remains in effect, subject to certain termination provisions, and the federal court of appeals has granted the Distributor Plaintiffs' request to appeal the trial court's order on an interlocutory basis.
+The settlement agreement provides for, among other things, the payment by the Company of \$45,000 in exchange for a release by all potential class members of the direct purchaser claims under federal antitrust laws related to the products and acts enumerated in the complaint, and a dismissal of the case with prejudice, insofar as it relates to direct purchaser claims.
+The release would not cover potential class members that affirmatively opt out of the settlement or indirect purchaser claims.
+On September 30, 2010, the District Court denied a motion to approve the settlement agreement, ruling that the Hospital Plaintiffs, and not the Distributor Plaintiffs, are the direct purchasers with standing to sue under federal antitrust laws.
+On June 5, 2012, the U.S. Court of Appeals for the Third Circuit reversed the District Court's standing decision and ruled that the Distributor Plaintiffs, not the Hospital Plaintiffs are seeking a rehearing.
+Assuming the ruling of the Third Circuit stands, the settlement agreement will remain in effect, subject to certain termination provisions, and must be approved as to fairness by the District Court.
 The Company currently cannot estimate the range of reasonably possible losses with respect to these class action matters beyond the \$45,000 already accrued and changes to the amount already recognized may be required in the future as additional information becomes available.

 In June 2007, Retractable Technologies, Inc. ("RTI") filed a complaint against the Company under the caption Retractable Technologies, Inc. vs. Becton Dickinson and Company (Civil Action No. 2:07-cv-250, U.S. District Court, Eastern District of Texas).
-RTI alleges that the BD IntegraTM syringes infringe patents licensed exclusively to RTI.
+RTI alleges that the BD Integra[TM] syringes infringe patents licensed exclusively to RTI.
 In its complaint, RTI also alleges that the Company engaged in false advertising with respect to certain of the Company's safety-engineered products in violation of the Lanham Act; acted to exclude RTI from various product markets and to maintain its market share through, among other things, exclusionary contracts in violation of state and federal antitrust laws; and engaged in unfair competition.
 In January 2008, the court severed the patent and non-patent claims into separate cases, and stayed the non-patent claims during the pendency of the patent claims at the trial court level.
 RTI seeks money damages and injunctive relief.
 On April 1, 2008, RTI filed a complaint against BD under the caption Retractable Technologies, Inc. and Thomas J. Shaw v.
 Becton Dickinson and Company (Civil Action No.2:08-cv-141, U.S. District Court, Eastern District of Texas).
 RTI alleges that the BD IntegraTM syringes infringe another patent licensed exclusively to RTI.
 RTI seeks money damages and injunctive relief.
 On August 29, 2008, the court ordered the consolidation of the patent cases.
 On November 9, 2009, at a trial of these consolidated cases, the jury rendered a verdict in favor of RTI on all but one of its infringement claims, but did not find any willful infringement, and awarded RTI \$5,000 in damages.
-On May 19, 2010, the court granted RTI's motion for a permanent injunction against the continued sale by the Company of its BD IntegraTM products in their current form, but stayed the injunction for the duration of the Company's appeal.
-At the same time, the court lifted a stay of RTI's non-patent claims.
-On July 8, 2011, the Court of Appeals for the Federal Circuit reversed the District Court judgment that the Company's 3ml BD IntegraTM products infringed the asserted RTI patents and affirmed the District Court judgment of infringement against the Company's discontinued 1ml BD IntegraTM products.
-On October 31, 2011, the Federal Circuit Court of Appeals denied RTI's request for an en banc rehearing.
-RTI has filed a petition for review with the U.S. Supreme Court.
-The trial on RTI's antitrust and false advertising claims has been postponed pending resolution of RTI's appeal of the patent ruling.
+On May 19, 2010, the court granted RTI's motion for a permanent injunction against the continued sale by the Company of its BD IntegraTM products in their current form, but stayed the injunction of the Company's appeal.
+At the Same time, the court lifted a stay of RTI's non-patent claims.
+On July 8, 2011, the Court of Appeals for the Federal Circuit reversed the District Court ju